vioil/vioil.github.io/index.md

 [FORCE11 Sponsorship Committee Lead for the 2018 Conference](https://www.force11.org/meetings/force2018/committee/force2018-committees)

-FORCE11  Program Planning Committee Member for the 2017 Conference
+FORCE11  Program Planning Committee member for the 2017 Conference

-FORCE11 Program Planning Committee Member for the 2016 Conference, April 2016 in Portland, Oregon:
+FORCE11 Program Planning Committee member for the 2016 Conference, April 2016 in Portland, Oregon:

 * Co-Chair of the Demo and Poster Sessions